 13. Terminated Accounts Without Reason

-14. Cross-Border Complexity
+14. Cross-Border Payment Challenges

-15. Slow Processing Times
+15. Slow Payment Processing

-18. Hospitality Hassles
+18. Inadequate Hospitality Payment Features

-20. Poor Support for SMEs
+19. Poor Support for Small Businesses

 21. Charity Confusion